RedisGraph/RedisGraph/docs/commands/graph.query.md

 (Except for the first and the last square brackets, all square brackets above indicate _optional parts_).

-- `alias`, when specified, is assigned with the list of relationships that compose the path
+- `alias`, when specified, is assigned with the list of relationships that compose the path.
 - `types`, when specified, consists of one or more relationship types allowed in the path.
 Multiple relationship types should be seperated by `|` (e.g., `:R|Q`).
 When not specified - all relationship types are allowed.
 - `minLen` and `maxLen` are non-negative integers, `minLen` ≤ `maxLen`, specifying the minimal and maximal allowed path length (number of relationships along the path).
 When only `minLen` is specified - `maxLen` = `minLen`.
 When both are not specified - `minLen` is 1 and the maximal length in unbounded.
 A 0-length path means that the two connected nodes are the same node (no relationship).